Aggregate Functions in DBMS: Types, Uses, and Applications

 Introduction to Aggregate Functions

 These functions are used in SQL queries for reporting, trend analysis, and decision-making.
-Whether you're calculating total sales, finding the highest score, or counting the number of users aggregate in DBMS simplifies complex data processing.
+Whether you're calculating total sales, finding the highest score, or counting the number of users, aggregate functions in DBMS simplify complex data processing.

 Characteristics of Aggregate Functions

 Aggregate operators in DBMS are essential tools in data analysis because they help summarize and process large amounts of information efficiently.
-Here’s what makes them valuable:
+Key characteristics include:

-- Work on Multiple Rows: Instead of analyzing data row by row, aggregate in DBMS take a group of rows and performs calculations on them.
-This is useful for tasks like finding totals, averages, or counts.
+Instead of analyzing data row by row, aggregate functions in DBMS take a group of rows and perform calculations on them.
+This is useful for tasks like finding totals, averages, or counts across entire datasets or specific groups.

 Types of Aggregate Functions

 Aggregate functions in DBMS perform calculations on multiple rows and return a single result.
-Here are some of the most commonly used ones:
+Here are the most commonly used aggregate functions with detailed examples:

 1. COUNT (Counting Rows)